Decarbonization Report – Report Development, Assumptions, and Methods

 • Worked with consulting firm E3 to analyze different PATHWAYS to achieve net-negative emissions incorporating all sectors of Hawaiʻi’s economy.

-• Contracted with The National Renewable Energy Laboratory (NREL) to complete the electric sector modeling in Engage
+• Contracted with the National Renewable Energy Laboratory (NREL) to complete the electric sector modeling in Engage

 Equity and Affordability Analysis